Moo64c/moo64c.github.io/_posts/2022-12-18-Queries-in-a-Pinch.md

 Nobody wants unhappy customers.

-A waiting worker is also a waste - computers are generally quite fast these days.
+A waiting worker is also a waste - computers are generally [quite fast](https://computers-are-fast.github.io/) these days.
 Waiting for a _millisecond_ can mean millions of _wasted_ instruction cycles on a modern processor.
-Expanding a classic programming metaphor: from the perspective of a processor, if fetching from memory is similar to driving to the local store and back, and fetching from disks is similar to flying back and forth to the moon - then a call to a database could be analogous to looking for life in another galaxy (and coming back to tell about it).

-Metaphors aside, these wait times add up _really, really_ fast.
+These wait times add up _really, really_ fast.
 We need to optimize this, and we need it yesterday.

 ## Frankly, my darling, I don't give a _query_

 Database queries can be generally split into read queries (`select`) and write queries (`insert, update, delete`).
-Our client for [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) already optimize workers' wait time; all **write** queries are performed _without replying_ to the worker.
+Our client for [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) already optimize workers' wait time by defaulting **write** queries to be performed _without replying_ to the worker.
 An application worker can send the write query to Communicator, and go on their merry way.
 In most cases, they do not care if the write query actually succeeded; would they do much more than write something to a log and send a metric if the query failed?
 Communicator can handle that.
-Needlessly waiting on a query before doing anything else is just another waste.
+Needlessly waiting on a query before doing anything else is wasteful.

 But you always care when **reading** from the database.

-**Read** queries produce data which the worker uses for something - logic, additional queries or sent elsewhere, maybe just verify that it exists.
+**Read** queries produce data which the worker uses for something - logic, additional queries or just verify that it exists.
 We must stop everything and wait on a query and do something with the data before we could carry on.

 Must we?

 ## In Threads We Trust
 One way to enjoy a performance benefit for read queries is to add a [thread](https://stackoverflow.com/a/5201906) per query to wait on its reply.
 Threading will work well under the assumption at some point A in the code which requires some data from the database, there is a point B of code that does not require that data at all.
+We can take the code from A to B and run it in a separate thread.

 Simply: break the flow to tasks.
 Put each task in a new thread's capable hands to fetch and process the data, and the worker itself (main thread) can do other tasks in the meantime, like starting more queries and threads.
 The limit on concurrent threads is how much the processor can handle.
 When you run out of code to run without the queried data, the main worker thread will have to block until all query threads finish (aka _join_ back to the main thread).

 ![Sending queries into their own threads and joining the main thread later.](../assets/images/2022-08-20-Query%20Grouping/threading.png)